stitchdata/docs/_destinations/amazon-s3/setup/connecting-amazon-s3.md

   - title: "Grant and Verify Bucket Access"
     anchor: "grant-verify-bucket-access"
     content: |
-      {% include important.html content="The bucket policy and challenge file name Stitch displays will only display once.
+      {% include important.html type="single-line" content="The bucket policy and challenge file name Stitch displays will only display once.
 Ensure you save them before moving on from this page." %}

       Next, Stitch will display a **Grant & Verify Access** page.
 This page contains the info you need to configure bucket access for Stitch, which is accomplished via a bucket policy.
 [A bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-policy-language-overview.html) is JSON-based access policy language to manage permissions to bucket resources.